the-frey/the-frey.github.com/_posts/2013-07-26-recap-on-a-year-of-code.md

 ---
 {% include JB/setup %}

 Well, it's now been almost exactly a year since I sat down in front of my laptop in a Wetherspoon's in Manchester and started to learn computer programming.
-So much has happened since then - including probably a noticeable degradation in both my eyesight an sanity - that now seemed like a good place to take stock.
+So much has happened since then - including probably a noticeable degradation in both my eyesight and sanity - that now seemed like a good place to take stock.

 Firstly I guess is the question of what I have learned.
 Well, that's relatively easy to answer.
 The amount of things I've learned this past year has gone well beyond just programming; it's altered my daily routine, made me more confident, and perhaps as importantly as anything else, equipped me to carry on learning.